spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/marketplace-return-management-feature-integration.md

 ## Install feature core

-Follow the steps below to install the Marketplace Return Management API feature core.
+Follow the steps below to install the Marketplace Return Management Glue API feature core.

 ### Prerequisites
 <!-- List the features a project must have before they can integrate the current feature. -->